-Meet Niamh Macleod, a 2022 Flare Ignite finalist whose sustainable streetwear brand aims to reduce textile waste and contribute to greener fashion.
+Meet Niamh Macleod, a 2022 Flare finalist whose sustainable streetwear brand aims to reduce textile waste and contribute to greener fashion.

 |Current job role||Social media assistant at eco-friendly brand Wearth|

 |Course of study||BA (Hons) Fashion and Fashion Business|

 Niamh was a finalist in Flare, the University’s highly competitive annual enterprise competition giving budding Herts students and alumni the opportunity to access entrepreneurial support and training to bring their business ideas to life.

 Niamh’s business, Shoddy Threads, deconstructs second-hand clothes to make new ones.
 Niamh says, ‘since the age of 14 I have been learning about fashion and I have always cared about the environment, so naturally when I decided that I wanted to start my own fashion brand I knew it would have to be sustainable.
 However, I only came up with the idea to use second hand clothes when I was studying fashion at university after doing a lot of research on the impact of fast fashion and over-consumerism.
 This idea emerged from me thinking about the enormous textile waste problem which the world is facing today.’

 ‘My business idea is to create ranges of womenswear and unisex clothing for the streetwear department.
 I’ve partnered with Savannah Rags a textile recycling company to upcycle second-hand materials and better understand the waste crisis.
 I'm really focused on my brand launch for later this year.
 I think the world needs more honest sustainable businesses, so I'm looking forward to being a part of that.’

 ‘For me, the best part of Flare was being able to present my idea to judges and other finalists.
 This pushed me forward and brought my vision to life.
 This was a very motivating and constructive experience.
 I also really enjoyed discovering the ideas of all the other finalists and to learn from them too.’